Indiana offers some great fishing for bass, trout, catfish, and various panfish species.

 - Residents of any licensed health care facility taking part in a supervised fishing activity sponsored by the facility.

-- Residents with developmental disability as defined by IC 12-7-2-61 (proof not required while fishing).
+- Residents with developmental disabilities as defined by IC 12-7-2-61 (proof not required while fishing).

 - Residents with permission to fish in private ponds with no public water entry or exit.